AdaCore/xmlada/docs/schema.rst

-Basing the validation on SAX is more efficient, since there is no need to read the whole XML stream (or even the grammar) in memory before starting the validation, and errors can be reported immediatly.
+Basing the validation on SAX is more efficient, since there is no need to read the whole XML stream (or even the grammar) in memory before starting the validation, and errors can be reported immediately.

 It also requires less memory to run, and thus can validate large XML documents.